FDio/csit/docs/content/release_notes/current/_index.md

 # CSIT-2606 Release Report

 This section includes release notes for FD.io CSIT-2606.
-The CSIT report will be published on **Jul-08 2026**.
+The CSIT report has been published on **Jul-08 2026**.
 The release plan is published on [CSIT wiki](https://github.com/FDio/csit/wiki/CSIT-Release-Plan#csit-rls2606) pages.